 Moomoo provides impressively in-depth coverage of stock markets in the US and Asia.
 You can view stocks, ETFs, and options on the New York Stock Exchange, NASDAQ, Hong Kong Stock Exchange, Shanghai Stock Exchange, and Singapore Stock Exchange.
 For each of these markets, the app shows the gain/loss of the major indices, the distribution of advancers and decliners, and the average gain/loss across market sectors.
 You can also look at pre-market activity to quickly spot stocks that moved the most prior to the day’s market open.

 Another neat feature is the ranking list, which shows you what stocks have gained or lost the most value over a specific period – say, 5 minutes or 5 days.
 You can filter stocks in this list by the day’s percent change, volume, and fundamental metrics too, making it even more actionable for active traders hoping to find breakout stocks.

 If you want more control over finding potential trading opportunities, Moomoo also has a standalone stock screener with dozens of parameters to choose from.
 Notably, the screener includes parameters for technical movements such as golden crosses, divergences, and moving average crosses.
-There are also plenty of filters around trading activity and fundamentals.
+There are also plenty of filters around trading activity and fundamental analysis.

 Stock Pages And Technical Charts

 On individual stock pages, you can access detailed technical charts, news and analysis, options chains, and more.
 There’s also a dedicated sub-page for financial data, which includes information about the specific products or services that drive a company’s revenue.
 Moomoo does a nice job of displaying fundamental data visually, with simple charts showing changes in EPS and revenue over time.

 Moomoo’s technical charts are another selling point for advanced and active traders.
 You can view tick-by-tick or one-minute price data, and the charts use candlesticks by defaults instead of less detailed line plots.
 On top of that, Moomoo allows you to compare two stocks on the same chart, to add dozens of technical indicators, and to draw trendlines and Fibonacci retracements.

-If you’re using Moomoo on a mobile device, simply turning your phone sideways allows you to view full-screen charts.
+If you’re using Moomoo’s mobile trading platform, simply turning your phone sideways allows you to view full-screen charts.